 So what counts as a strategy game?
 That’s a good question.
 One that, thanks to video gaming’s ceaseless drive to remove all meaning from its genre names, we may never be able to settle on.
 The lines blur so much between “strategy” and “RTS” and “grand strategy” and “management” and “simulation” that I’ve tried to restrict this list to games that, well, most people would simply agree (through a gut feeling) were OK with being called “strategy games”.

 Here, then, are the best games to play if you feel like taking charge of something, ruining an economy and/or driving an army across the fields of your enemies.

-Note: Originally published in November 2016, this list has been updated in September 2019 with new additions (Hearts of Iron IV) and August 2021 (Crusader Kings III)
+Note: Originally published in November 2016, this list has since been updated to reflect new entries and include links to refreshed coverage of some classics.

 What more can I say?
 A titan in the field, it stands as not just the best Civilization game, but one of the best games ever released on the PC.
 Whatever your strategic cup of tea, be it war, diplomacy or exploration, Civilization V has you covered.

 And yes, I know that Civilization VI is out and is very good, but I think its obsession with yields and its lesser AI means it can’t quite match the complete package of its predecessor.

 It’s 2016.
 Bearing this in mind, go play a shooter from 2010.
 Or a sports game.
 Or, well, anything else from 2010.
 Look how (relatively) basic it is!
 Notice how advances in game design and technology have rendered so many of these former classics obsolete.
 Now go and play Civilization V. I’ll see you in six months.
 If we’re lucky.